Welcome!

 Volunteer Service Requirements (50 Hours)

-New volunteers must complete 50 hours of volunteer service in their first year.
-The RCMG Program has developed guidelines for interns to ensures that you will be able to sample a wide variety of opportunities, deepen your skillset, and explore your interests in ways that you may not have done if you had focused on only one area.
+New volunteers must complete 50 hours of volunteer service during their internship.
+The Master Gardener Volunteer Program has developed tools for interns to ensures that they will be able to sample a wide variety of opportunities, deepen their skillsets, and explore horticultural interests in ways that may not have been possible previously.

-As a new volunteer, you are required to participate in at least 8 hours of continuing education during your first year.
-You earn education hours by attending classes and activities, which are taught by Extension Educators, University staff, and local experts who are approved by the local county program coordinator.
+Because Master Gardener volunteers are responsible for sharing current best practices with the pubic, building your garden knowledge it important.
+As a new volunteer, we recommend that you participate in at least 8 hours of continuing education during your first year.
+We provide lots of opportunities, like classes and activities which are taught by Extension Educators, University staff, and local experts who are approved by the local county program coordinator.

 Volunteer Perks